Form a Series LLC in Tennessee

 Designate a Registered Agent

-Next, you’ll need to choose a registered agent for your series LLC.
+Next, you’ll need to choose a registered agent (For more information, please see our what is a registered agent page) for your series LLC.
 The registered agent must have an office located in Tennessee, and they must be available to receive document deliveries from the state during all standard business hours.

 You don’t need to worry about designating different registered agents for each segment of the LLC, as you can have the same registered agent for every LLC in the series if you want to.